Dog Probiotics For Allergies

 To summarize the studies above, the results for alleviating canine allergic response are promising, but not yet conclusive.
 Considering the chance of an adverse reaction to giving your dog a probiotic is very low, probiotics are a worthy tool in your arsenal for fighting canine allergies.

-If you’d like to learn more about the probiotic formula that iHeartDogs recommends, visit here.
+Please visit here if you’d like to learn more about the dog probiotic chews recommended by iHeartDogs.

 Sources & Citations